postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 Keeping the console open will increase the visibility of your network calls and log messages while debugging.
 The console will log the last 5000 messages and 24 hours by default.
 Select __Clear__ to empty the list.

-### Accessing console logs

-The DevTools console provides additional internal debugging entries for the Postman app.

-To access the DevTools console logs, open the __View__ menu > **Developer** > __Show DevTools (current view)__.
-In the DevTools window, select __Console__ to see the app debug logs.

 ### Using the monitor console log

 To view logs from a monitor run, go to the monitor and select the **Console Log** tab.
 This will display monitor run details, along with the `console.log` from pre-request and test scripts.
 See [Viewing monitor results - console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) for more information.

+### Accessing the DevTools console

+The DevTools console provides additional internal debugging entries for the Postman app.

+To access the DevTools console logs, open the __View__ menu > **Developer** > __Show DevTools (current view)__.
+In the DevTools window, select __Console__ to see the app debug logs.

 ## Getting help